Eulogy, Caroline ‘Lily’ Lobozzo6 comments

 Cousin Rita said that they thought she was so glamorous.
 She was the young aunt, so when she went out they’d all gathered to watch her put her nylons on and put her mascara on and they thought this was really great.
 My grandmother really cared about well made clothes.
 If you showed her something you made or even something you bought, she would turn it inside out to check the seams in the inside and to check the quality of the stitch work.

 She did take care with her appearance, but this was never vain.
 She was incredibly and beautifully humble.
-She cared about dressing neat, to show respect for what you are doing and people that you are seeing.
+Dressing neat, to show respect for what you are doing and people that you are seeing, was valued.
 It was about telling people they are worth being greeted by someone who was neat and clean.

 The second legacy: Love unconditionally overlaps as I am sure they all do.